 Registration for the masterclass entitles the writer/director to bring along up to 2 production crew for the session, for free.
 All shortlisted writers/directors and up to 4 of their production crew will be provided with a 50% discount on regular festival pass rates for All In!
 2018.

-The last date of submission is on 15 December 2017, 6.00pm.
-Please save all entries and appending documents in Google Drive, and share the folder link to the Festival Director.
+The last date of submission is on 31 December 2017, 6.00pm.
+Please save all entries and appending documents on Google Drive, and share the folder link to the Festival Director.

 The shortlist of films to be included in the exhibition will be released by End-January 2018.
 The decision of the selection panel is final and irrevocable.